TechXero/techxero.github.io/README.md

 ### Who Am I ?

 Well I am just a G33k who recently got into the vast world of Linux.
 I am but a child in that area, so the road is still very long.
 I have learned so much yet so little.
 I wish to one day get rid of Windows never to boot into it again.
-THat day is so close yet so far...
+That day is so close yet so far...

 ### Support or Contact